 Sure, you can become a millionaire by going to the nearest betting shop, drafting a 22-fold accumulator and betting 5 pounds on it, and having the luck to actually win – but that’s playing the lottery, not sports betting.
 If you want to develop a disciplined betting record, you have to pay attention to lots of different things – and the way you handle your money is one of them.

 Most of the online betting sites in the UK accept Paypal with no issues.
-Some of them (Like Mr. Green or Bet365) even have special promotions for customers opting to deposit money via Paypal, which come in the form of free bets or other betting offers.
+Some of them even have special promotions for customers opting to deposit money via Paypal, which come in the form of free bets or other betting offers.

 It is worth mentioning that most UK betting sites only accept deposits from a Paypal account which belongs to the same person as the betting account does.
 In translation, you can’t use a friend’s Paypal account to deposit money into your betting account, although you might be able to use his credit card to do so.